d8ahazard/sd_dreambooth_extension/README.md

 slower, uses less VRAM, can only be used with *Mixed Precision* = 'fp16' (no impact on Apple Silicon); 'flash_attention': slowest, requires lowest
 VRAM.

-*Don't Cache Latents* - Why is this not just called "cache" latents?
-Because that's what the original script uses, and I'm trying to maintain the ability to update this as easily as possible.
-Anyway...when this box is *checked* latents will not be cached.
-When latents are not cached, you will save a bit of VRAM, but train slightly slower.
+*Cache Latents* - When this box is *checked* latents will be cached, making the train faster but requiring more VRAM.

-*Train Text Encoder* - Not required, but recommended.
+*Train UNET* - Not required, but recommended.
 Requires more VRAM, may not work on <12 GB GPUs.
 Drastically improves output results.

 *Prior Loss Weight* - The weight to use when calculating prior loss.
 You probably want to leave this at 1.